About

 REU 2016

 B.S.
-2018, University of St. Thomas
+2018, U. St. Thomas

 Ph.D. student, LSU